Probing light mediators and $(g-2)_{\mu}$ through detection of coherent elastic neutrino nucleus scattering at COHERENT: Conclusions

 We finally considered \cenns interactions mediated by a light scalar boson $\phi$ assuming for simplicity a universal coupling with the quarks and neutrinos involved in the \cenns processes measured in the COHERENT experiment.
 We obtained the strong constraints on the mass $M_\phi$ and coupling of the scalar boson shown in Fig.~\ref{fig:scalar} that greatly extend the region excluded by non-\cenns experiments and rejects the explanation of the $(g-2)_\mu$ anomaly in this model.

 \acknowledgments

 We would like to thank A. Konovalov and D. Pershey for the useful information provided for the analysis of the COHERENT data.
 The work of C. Giunti and C.A.
 Ternes is supported by the research grant "The Dark Universe: A Synergic Multimessenger Approach" number 2017X7X85K under the program PRIN 2017 funded by the Ministero dell'Istruzione, Universit\`a e della Ricerca (MIUR).
 The work of Y.F.
 Li and Y.Y.
-Zhang is supported by the National Natural Science Foundation of China under Grant No.~12075255, ~12075254 and No.~11835013.
-Y.F.
-Li is also grateful for the support by the CAS Center for Excellence in Particle Physics (CCEPP).
+Zhang is supported by the National Natural Science Foundation of China under Grant No.~12075255, ~12075254 and No.~11835013, by the Key Research Program of the Chinese Academy of Sciences under Grant No.~XDPB15.
 The work of Y.Y.
 Zhang is also supported by China Postdoctoral Science Foundation under Grant No.~2021T140669.